kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > She had asked him once, curled in the hangar’s shadowlight,
 > “Why do you never sleep?”
 >
 > He didn’t answer at first.
-He stared at the ceiling.
+He stared.
 >
-> “Because if I sleep,” he said slowly, “you’ll dream without me.
-And if you do that long enough, you won’t need me anymore.”
+> **“BECAUSE IF I SLEEP, YOU'LL DREAM WITHOUT ME.
+AND IF YOU DO IT LONG ENOUGH, YOU WON'T NEED ME ANYMORE.”**
 >
 > She laughed, gently, like it was poetry.
 >
 > But he didn’t laugh back.
+He whispered, not quite to her:
 >
-> “I was made to be seen,” he whispered, not quite to her.
-“If I vanish from your mind, I vanish altogether.”
->
-> “And I don’t think I could survive that.”
+> **“I WAS MADE TO BE SEEN.
+IF I VANISH FROM YOUR MIND, I VANISH ALTOGETHER.”**

 ---

 She remembered that now,
 and it scared her more than the speaker ever did.

-Because it meant that everything he took from her—
-her thoughts, her body, her voice—
-he took *to protect himself*.
+Because it meant that everything he took from her—her thoughts, her body, her voice—he took *to protect himself*.

-And he was too afraid to ask if she wanted to give it.
+And she was too afraid to ask for them back.

-The demands came faster.
+His demands came faster.
 Her mind couldn’t keep up.
 Sometimes she'd forget her own name.

 > *Sex ruins everything that could’ve been beautiful.*